 Technology is redefining what is humanly possible.
-Personal computers, laptops and smartphone have transformed the way we work.
+Personal computers, notebooks and smartphones have transformed the way we work.
 Today, augmented reality (AR) is boosting this transformation for workers in new environments.
 Microsoft’s Hololens and Daqri’s smart helmet and glasses have the potential to enhance workers where traditional computers haven’t been suited; like when hands are busy on an assembly line, or in harsh environments.
 But is there an element missing from the current way companies are approaching AR?

 AR is most exciting when it goes beyond just being another screen.
 Daqri’s headgear allows you to see temperature through thermal imaging; it’s like giving the user an extra sense.
 Imagine if an IT technician could sense the strength of Wi-Fi through a building, or if a delivery driver can know which way is north.
 Can a plasterer sense when a wall is perfectly flush and can an electrician see current running through a cable?
 What if AR could enhance us in truly super human ways?